Titantek/ada-outlier-datastory/content.md

 {: .box-note}
    We will test out **llama3 8B** and **mistral 7B** models on the 2007 data and compare the results to the players's data using [Ollama](https://ollama.com/).
 The design of the prompts was inspired by the group [Human vs AI](https://drudilorenzo.github.io/ada-klech-data-story/).

-We will use the following prompt to the llm so it understands how to play wikispeedia:
+We will use the following prompt to the LLM so it understands how to play Wikispeedia:

 {: .box-code}
 *We now play the following game:\
 \
 I will give you a target word and a list from which you can choose an option.
 If the available options contains the target word, you choose it.
 Otherwise you choose the option that is most similar to it.
-Before starting, I give you one examples, then it's your turn:\
+Before starting, I give you one example, then it's your turn:\
 \
 you need to follow the same format as the example below:
 Target word: George_Washington\